 The Government of Alberta provides 2 refundable tax credit programs for families with children.
 Together, these programs are estimated to provide about $328 million to Alberta families in 2018-19:

 Carbon levy rebate

-- To help lower- and middle-income households with the costs of the carbon levy, the Government of Alberta implemented the carbon levy rebate.
+- The Government of Alberta implemented the carbon levy rebate.

 Alberta Investor Tax Credit